TERMS OF REFERENCE

 The Committee shall:

-8.5.2. review and approve the charter of the internal audit function and ensure the function has the necessary resources and access to information to enable it to fulfil its mandate, and is equipped to perform in accordance with appropriate professional standards for internal auditors;
+8.5.4. ensure internal audit has unrestricted scope, the necessary resources and access to information to enable it to fulfil its mandate, ensure there is open communication between different functions and that the internal audit function evaluates the effectiveness of these functions as part of its internal audit plan, and ensure that the internal audit function is equipped to perform in accordance with appropriate professional standards for internal auditors;

-8.5.4. review and assess the annual internal audit work plan;
+18.104.22.168 review and assess the annual internal audit work plan;

-8.5.5. receive a report on the results of the internal auditor’s work;
+22.214.171.124 receive a report on the results of the internal auditor’s work;

 8.6.
 External Audit